jsocolar/jsocolar.github.io/_pages/about.md

   - /about.html
 ---

 I am a quantitative ecologist, ornithologist, and conservation biologist.
-My work examines avian responses to global change at very large spatial scales.
-Important patterns emerge at large spatial scales that are impossible to observer at smaller scales.
-For example, how does local-scale biodiversity change scale up to regional patterns?
-What can variation in demography across species' entire ranges teach us about responses to global change?
-How does global change impact the timing of spring migration along entire migratory routes?

-Answering such questions requires large volumes of taxonomically resolved data collected and analyzed across vast spatial areas.
-The twin challenges of data collection and data analysis at large scales are formidable.
-My research combines cutting-edge statistics and high-performance computing, newly available "big data" from community science monitoring, and massive old-school field campaigns to crack some of the trickiest--but most rewarding--problems in applied ecology today.
+Most of my work deals with species and community-level responses to global change at very large spatial scales.
+Large-scale patterns can illuminate some of the most pressing challenges of our times.
+For example, to understand how species might respond to climate change, I study and compare demographic responses to temperature fluctuations across species' entire ranges.
+To inform progress towards global conservation targets I study biodiversity responses to land-use change over large areas--and these can differ substantially from average local-scale impacts!
+Gaining inferential traction on large-scale patterns and processes requires the tools to collect and analyze high-quality, taxonomically resolved data over vast areas.
+I combine cutting-edge statistics and high-performance computing, newly available "big data" from community-science monitoring, and massive old-school field campaigns to crack some of the trickiest--but most rewarding--problems in applied ecology today.

-I work on biodiversity change in the Amazon and Andes, distributional ecology of North American birds, and biodiversity and community structure in Amazonia.

 When I'm not hard at work, I like being with my family and exploring outdoors for interesting birds and other critters.
 As my daughter grows up, these pursuits are increasingly compatible.